 - File for unemployment benefits as soon as possible.

 - Also, contact your credit card issuers and other lenders if you’re having trouble keeping up with your bills.
 Many card issuers are offering relief in the form of fee waivers and deferred payments.
 Ideally, you’ll be able to do so without incurring additional interest, so ask about that.

 - And seek to protect your credit score, too (lender-approved modifications such as skipping a payment should not hurt your credit, nor should more formal forbearance and disaster notations on your credit file).

 Help is available, but only if you ask.
 You’re a lot more likely to be successful if you speak up ahead of time.
 Don’t fall behind and try to fix this in a few months.

 If you’re having trouble getting through to customer service over the phone, try online chat or social media.
 More assistance is coming via federal stimulus payments to consumers.

 A highlight is a one-time payment of $1,200 for most U.S. adults and $500 for children, which was disbursed in the spring and early summer.
 A second, similar relief package was being negotiated in Congress in August, but the outlook for a new round of stimulus checks is uncertain.
-I think your best uses for the money will be to bolster your emergency savings and spend on necessities.
+I think your best uses for the stimulus money will be to bolster your emergency savings and spend on necessities.